HL7/cql/input/pages/04-logicalspecification.md

 See <<09-b-cqlreference.adoc#formatting-strings,Formatting Strings>> for a description of the formatting strings used in this specification.

-Note that the [.id]#Decimal# value returned by this operator will be limited in precision and scale to the maximum precision and scale representable by the implementation (at least 28 digits of precision, and 8 digits of scale).
+Note that the <span class="id">Decimal</span> value returned by this operator will be limited in precision and scale to the maximum precision and scale representable by the implementation (at least 28 digits of precision, and 8 digits of scale).

-If the input string is not formatted correctly, or cannot be interpreted as a valid [.id]#Decimal# value, the result is [.kw]#null#.
+If the input string is not formatted correctly, or cannot be interpreted as a valid <span class="id">Decimal</span> value, the result is <span class="kw">null</span>.

 If the input is Boolean, true will result in 1.0, false will result in 0.0.

-If the argument is [.kw]#null#, the result is [.kw]#null#.
+If the argument is <span class="kw">null</span>, the result is <span class="kw">null</span>.

 ### ToInteger